 Tips for Visiting Norris Geyser Basin

-1) Plan for 2-3 Hours: The boardwalk trails cover about 2.25 miles (3.6 km).
+Allocate two to three hours: The boardwalk trails cover about 2.25 miles (3.6 km).
 Take your time to explore both Porcelain and Back Basins.

 Steamboat Geyser in Yellowstone National Park with a steam rising from a rocky, multicolored geothermal area with a barren landscape and a backdrop of sparse trees under a bright blue sky.